MArhamAA1422/b6-learning/adonis/adonis.doc.md

 - `console` environment refers to the Ace commands except for the repl command.
 - `repl` environment refers to the process started using the node ace repl command.
 - Finally, the `test` environment refers to the process started for running the tests.

+### Async Local Storage (ALS)

+AsyncLocalStorage is used to create asynchronous state within callbacks and promise chains.
+It allows storing data throughout the lifetime of a web request or any other asynchronous duration.
+It is similar to thread-local storage in other languages.

+Correct Usage
+- Do not access the ALS at the top level of any module because modules in Node.js are cached.
+- **Static properties** (not methods) of any class are evaluated as soon as the module is imported; hence, you should not access the HTTP context within static properties.
+- **Event handlers** are executed after the HTTP request finishes.
+Therefore you should refrain from attempting to access the HTTP context inside them.